valefimoff11/patterns/Readme.md

 system architecture:

-interface layer - interatcions, apis, protocols, UI controls for interaction with external systems and users controller layer - mapping and routng interface requests to use case components, should also contain the state management if such is required use case components layer data entity layer internal data structures
+interface layer - interatcions, apis, protocols, UI controls for interaction with external systems and users

+controller layer - mapping and routng interface requests to use case components, should also contain the state management if such is required here it is two main types - request / response (UI, services etc) and workflow/process engine - all these map to use case components/steps and orchestrate them while also insulating them from external interfaces / components / system specifics (same pronciples of insulation apply inside the system too, ie beteen internal components and layers)

+use case components layer
+data entity layer
+internal data structures